Azure/azure-webjobs-sdk-extensions/README.md

 ###SendGrid###

 A [SendGrid](https://sendgrid.com) binding that allows you to easily send emails after your job functions complete.
+This extension lives in the **Microsoft.Azure.WebJobs.Extensions.SendGrid** package.
 Simply add your SendGrid ApiKey as an app setting or environment variable (use setting name `AzureWebJobsSendGridApiKey`), and you can write functions like the below which demonstrates full route binding for message fields.
 In this scenario, an email is sent each time a new order is successfully placed.
 The message fields are automatically bound to the `CustomerEmail/CustomerName/OrderId` properties of the Order object that triggered the function.

 ```csharp
 public static void ProcessOrder(